Astrological compatibility: Compatibility in Indian astrology

 The Hindu/Indian system of examining compatibility based on horoscopes of the aspirant couple is unique.
 The fundamental concept of matching horoscopes emanates from constellations occupied by the Ascendant/Lagna (Lagna) at the time of births of bride and bridegroom.
 Individuals inherit qualities of the birth constellation.
-Various constellations represent different nature in respect of their casts, animals presented by them, sex, Gana (God/man/demon), humour, birds ruled, primordial elements, Gotra, directions ruled, consonants and vowels, mutual harmony and repulsion with certain stars, beneficence to the other stars by virtue of mutual distance etc.

-Based on the birth constellations, the following aspects are examined Varna, Vashya, Tara, Yoni, Gana, Graha Maitri, Bhakoota, Nadi, Mahendra, Vedha, Rajju, Stree Deergha, Linga, Gotra, Varga and Yujja for checking compatibility.
+Based on the birth constellations, the following aspects are examined Varna (class), Vashya, Tara, Yoni (animal), Gana (Deva, Manuṣya or Rākṣasa), Graha Maitri, Bhakoota, Nadi, Mahendra, Vedha, Rajju, Stree Deergha, Linga, Gotra, Varga and Yujja for checking compatibility.

 In another system, only eight of these factors are given importance and are assigned numeric values – Varna (1 point), Vashya (2 Points), Tara (3 points), Yoni (4 points), Graha Maitri (5 points), Gana (6 points), Bhakoota (7 points) and Nadi (8 points).
 The total of these factors adds up to 36 points and a horoscope is considered to be matched only if the compatibility score is more than 18.